Open source · CC BY 4.0

 • Layouts: src/components/layouts/

-• Edge functions: supabase/functions/
+• Edge functions (if any): supabase/functions/

 12.5) Working Outside of Lovable AI Chat (Dev Testing Workflow)